Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Eukanuba Large Breed Adult Dog Formula

-Eukanuba is a premium brand with a good track record for quality control.
 They also have a patented kibble shape/composition that helps to reduce tartar buildup within 28 days.

-Glucosamine and chondroitin sulfate in this food help to protect your active dog's joints.
+They help protect your active dog's joints.

-Best Dog Food for Very Active/Working/Athletic/Hunting Poodles
+Best Dog Food for Very Active/ Working/ Athletic/ Hunting Poodles

 Native Performance Dog Food